andydlindsay/lectures/w04d03/outline.md

 ```

 ### Run through the starter app code
-* The `foods` are being required in from a JSON file (students might not have seen this before)

 ### Introduce static files and `express.static`
 * Discuss static files (contrast with ejs templates which are dynamic)